Career & Higher Education

 • Care.com: Are you the caregiver type?
 Whether it’s taking care of children, pets, seniors, or other people’s homes or responsibilities, you can find short-term jobs of those varieties here.

-Finding a job is challenging enough, but when you have extenuating circumstances it can be even more difficult.
-Get some peace of mind and advice for navigating the complexities of employment for re-entrants, veterans, individuals with disabilities, career changers, and those affected by a recent job layoff.
+Finding a job is challenging enough, but when you have extenuating circumstances, it can be even more difficult.
+Get some peace of mind with advice and support for navigating the complexities of your unique situation.
+This may include: job search following incarceration, veterans, physical or mental health disabilities, career transitions, or a recent layoff.
 While you’re on the job hunt, take some time and learn a new skill to add to your resume.
 Library self-directed learning resources such as LinkedIn Learning and Pronunciator are all available to you free-of-charge with a KCPL library card and PIN.
 No card?
 No worries!
 Sign up for a card.

 Veterans